Achievable logoAchievable logo

 • Exchange-traded funds (ETFs)

-Here’s a quick video detailing the differences between negotiable and redeemable securities:
+Here’s a quick video that compares negotiable and redeemable securities:

-Regular-way trades of common stock settle in one business day (T+1), unless performed on a cash settlement basis.
-Cash settlement finalizes same day, if performed by 2:30pm ET.
+Regular-way trades of common stock settle in one business day (T+1), unless the trade is done on a cash settlement basis.
+Cash settlement finalizes the same day if completed by 2:30pm ET.

-Investors have the ability to go long or short shares, depending on their outlook for the company.
-Going long stock means the investor bought shares and obtained ownership in the company.
-These investors are bullish on the company, meaning they expect its value to rise.
-The higher the stock price rises, the more the investor profits.
+Going long stock means the investor buys shares and becomes an owner of the company.
+Long investors are bullish, meaning they expect the stock’s value to rise.
+If the stock price increases, the investor profits.

-Common stockholders (that are long the shares) are part owners of the company they invest in and have some control of business decisions, just like any other business owner.
-The more shares one owns, the more of the company they own (on a percent basis) and the further their vote on company-related issues goes.
+Common stockholders (who are long the shares) are part owners of the company and have some control over business decisions, similar to other business owners.
+The more shares you own, the larger your percentage ownership, and the more voting power you have.

 As owners of the company, common stockholders have many rights, which include:

-The Series 7 may still focus on some details relating to these rights, which could include the following topics.
+The Series 7 may still test details related to these rights, including the topics below.

 Proxies